-- 1. Calculating the electric potential at a point in the vicinity of one or more point charges. - 2.
-Calculating the electric potential at a point in the vicinity of a continuous distribution of charges. - 3.
+- 1. Calculating the electric potential at a point in the vicinity of one or more-point charges. - 2.
+Calculating the electric potential at a point near a continuous distribution of charges. - 3.
 Finding the electric field in a region where the electric potential is known as a function of position. - 4.
-Finding the change in potential energy occurs when a charge is moved from one point to another in an electric field.
+Finding the change in potential energy that occurs when a charge is moved from one point to another in an electric field.